-I have spent over thirty five years in manufacturing, process, and service organizations.
+I have spent almost forty years helping manufacturing, process, and service organizations improve their work processes and systems.
 In these organizations, I have served as an Industrial Engineer, Production Manager, Plant Manager, Training and Development Manager, and Director of Quality.
 I am serving in my 18th year as an Examiner (1998), Senior Examiner (1999, 2000, 2001, 2002, 2003), and Alumni Examiner (2005, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017) for the Malcolm Baldrige National Performance Excellence Award.
 Also as a volunteer, I served as Vice President of Continuing Education on the IIE Board of Trustees, and I have served as national Board President and Executive Director of the Association for Quality and Participation.
-I am a ATM-Silver certified Toastmaster, and I have taught over 390 courses as an international certified trainer for the TapRooT® root cause analysis process.
+I am a ATM-Silver certified Toastmaster, and I have taught over 400 courses as an international certified trainer for the TapRooT® root cause analysis process.
 Most importantly, I take time to “sharpen my saw” every day!

 What are my product and service offerings?